 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Everything you need to know about the exciting new era of Star Wars!
+Everything you need to know about the exciting new era of Star Wars before The Acolyte

-And with the era set to be featured in an upcoming streaming series, now is the perfect time to get on board!
+And with the era set to be featured in in a live-action series for the first time, now is the perfect time to get on board!

 The High Republic refers, in-universe, to a specific era in the Star Wars timeline, one set before the nine-film Skywalker Saga and the various standalone films and streaming series taking place in and around it.
 It also refers to the real-world publishing initiative by LucasFilm, developed under the codename 'Project Luminous', to tell a variety of stories set in the era across a variety of media and for a variety of ages, from adults to teens to kids.